-Leasing Revenue
+Leasing income

 Our revenues are derived primarily from rentals received under the Leasing Agreements with our customers.
 The amount of leasing income generated from our properties is primarily dependent on our ability to maintain occupancy levels of the properties currently leased, as well as to lease space currently available and space that becomes available as a result of the termination of Leasing or the expansion and development of properties.
 The amount of our leasing income also depends on our ability to collect the rentals payable by our customers in accordance with their agreements and to maintain or increase the rental prices of our properties.
 Most of our agreements are subject to adjustment for inflation or contractual increases.
 Positive or negative trends in our customers' businesses or in the geographic areas in which our properties are located may also affect our rental income in future periods.
-As of December 31, 2019, approximately 67.1% (sixty-seven point one percent) of our rental income was denominated in Dollars in effective net rental terms and is converted into Pesos using the average of the month-end exchange rates for the applicable period and, therefore, fluctuations in the value of the Peso in relation to the Dollar also affect our reported rental income.
+For the year ended December 31, 2020, 63.8% (sixty-three point eight percent) of our rental income was denominated in Dollars in terms of Net Effective Rent and is converted into Pesos using the average of the rates. of change at the end of the month during the applicable period and, therefore, fluctuations in the value of the Peso relative to the Dollar also affect our reported rental income.